zaikio/zaikio-loom-ruby/README.md

 Nevertheless, the following arguments are required for every fired event and must follow the conventions described in the [Loom API Guide](https://docs.zaiku.cloud/guide/loom/posting-events.html#payload-requirements):

   - the name of the event
-  - a `bearer` that triggered the event
+  - a `subject` that triggered the event

 Furtheremore, the payload can be omitted, but must be a hash when present.